kevinlee2198/matcha-backend/README.md

 In development, we run the Spring Boot server by executing the following command:
 `./gradlew bootRun`
 This is not ideal for production b/c it will download all the dependencies, compile, and then package it into a jar file.
 This is not ideal, since we want an immediately runnable executable for production.
 Further, `bootRun` will apply certain development defaults that slow down performance and are not ideal for production.

+Note that in prod this will run on port 8080.

 ## Clean the previously built artifacts
 First you want to clean any artifacts left over by the old build.
 To do this run: